 Go back in time to the 1850s at John R. Park Homestead and Conservation Area

 A visit to the John R. Park Homestead and Conservation Area will take you back in time to the 1850s.
-Explore the Parks’ magnificent Classical Revival home, built in 1842, taste baking from the kitchen fireplace or play with a wooden toy in the children’s bedrooms and take a scenic walk on the lakeshore boardwalk.
+Explore the Parks’ magnificent Classical Revival home, built in 1842, taste baking from the kitchen fireplace, or play with a wooden toy in the children’s bedrooms and take a scenic walk on the lakeshore boardwalk.
 Details

 Cut through the region on the Chrysler Canada Greenway Trail

-Fifty kilometres of trails are available for you to explore at the Chrysler Canada Greenway Trail.
+Fifty kilometers of trails are available for you to explore at the Chrysler Canada Greenway Trail.
 Touching the southernmost link of the Trans Canada Trail, this Greenway is the best way to get a real feel for the landscape of the Essex region.
 You’ll pass bridges, see the rural parts of Ontario, and experience as much summertime greenery as you can take.
 Hit the trail at the Chrysler Canada Greenway Trail.
 Details

 Admire the Detroit Skyline from The Dieppe Gardens

 The Dieppe Gardens is the place to go if you want to appreciate just how close Windsor is to the American border.
 Come here for an incredible view of the Detroit Skyline across the river, and hang out among the blooms and blossoms of summertime.
-Check out the waterfall and fish pond, and don’t miss the monuments to the soldiers who lost their lives in the second world war.
+Check out the waterfall and fish pond, and don’t miss the monuments to the soldiers who lost their lives in the Second World War.
 Details

 Create a meal from fresh produce from Fred’s Farm Fresh